Fish

 General Overview

-The common barbel is one of the most characteristic and sought-after fish in Romanian rivers, immediately recognized by its elongated, robust body and the four distinctive barbels that give it its name.
-It is a typical fish of the "barbel zone" in hill and lowland rivers, situated between the upper grayling zone and the lower bream zone.
-In the Danube Delta, the barbel is present but less abundant than in faster-flowing rivers, occupying mainly the moderate-current zones of the main Danube arms (Chilia, Sulina, Sfântu Gheorghe) and channels with constant flow.
-Unlike most cyprinids in the delta that prefer still waters, the barbel requires well-oxygenated water with moderate to fast current and hard bottoms.
-It is considered one of the strongest and most fighting freshwater fish, offering exceptional sport fishing.
-An important aspect is the toxicity of barbel eggs, which are not edible, though the flesh is tasty.
+The barbel is one of the most characteristic and sought-after fish in Romanian rivers, immediately recognizable by its elongated, robust body and the four strands of distinctive whiskers that give it its name.
+It is a typical fish for the "barbell zone" of hill and flat rivers, located between the upper grayling zone and the lower bream zone.
+In the Danube Delta, barbel is present but less abundant than in rivers with a faster current, occupying mainly the moderate current areas of the main Danube branches (Chilia, Sulina, Sfântu Gheorghe) and channels with constant flow.
+Unlike most delta cyprinids that prefer calm waters, barbel require well-oxygenated water with moderate to fast current and hard bottoms - rocky, gravelly or sandy.
+It is considered one of the most powerful and fighting freshwater fish, offering exceptional sport fishing and being highly valued by experienced anglers.
+For fishermen in the Danube Delta, barbel is a valuable and challenging catch.
+An important aspect is the toxicity of barbel eggs that contain substances that can cause intoxication (headaches, nausea, diarrhea) and are not edible, but the meat is tasty although with many bones in smaller specimens.

 Physical Characteristics